 - Interkulturellt utvecklingscentrum Dalarna (IKUD)

 Each publication is assigned certain mandatory information such as an ISBN, ISSN or a serial number.
-All of the University’s publications series are required to be registered with full text in DiVA.
+All of the University’s report series are required to be registered with full text in DiVA.